dirac-institute/sorcha/docs/support.rst

 Submitting Github Issue
 -----------------------
-The best way to get in touch about a bug or to suggest enhacements to surveySimPP is raise an issue through the `project's github repository <https://github.com/dirac-institute/survey_simulator_post_processing/issues>`_.
+The best way to get in touch about a bug, suggest enhancements to surveySimPP, or recommend changes to the documentation is raise an issue through the `project's github repository <https://github.com/dirac-institute/survey_simulator_post_processing/issues>`_.
 We have a small team working on the project, so please be patient, while we get back to you.

 Submitting a Pull Request
 -------------------------